 Why track your health?

-Tracking your health early can help you detect problems before they arise, save time and money by having the right information during doctor visits, and help you take action to control your health.
+Tracking your health early can help you detect problems before they arise, save time and money by having the right information during doctor visits, and help you take control of your health.

 Be Proactive.
 Don't wait until something is wrong to start caring about your health.

-The common approach to health for most people is to go to the doctor when issues come up, otherwise they avoid the healthcare industry as much as possible.
+The common approach to health for most people is to visit the doctor when issues come up.
+Otherwise, they avoid the healthcare industry as much as possible.
 Some are a bit more on top of their health and visit their primary care doctor once a year for their physical, while some don't even have a primary care doctor.
 The problem with a reactive approach is that only caring about your health when something is wrong costs more money, takes more of your time, and in some cases, may be too late for you to change course.

-Instead, investing in your health early on with preventative actions such as regular lab testing and early detection screenings can inform you which part of your health is at risk or underperforming, so you can take action before it becomes a more serious health issue.
-Even if you're young or consider yourself relatively healthy, understanding your health metrics can help you optimize your health and improve your memory, energy, mood, and sex drive.
+Instead, investing in your health early on with preventative actions such as regular lab testing and early detection screenings can inform you which part of your health is at risk or could improve.
+From there, you can take action before it becomes a more serious health issue.
+Even if you're young or consider yourself relatively healthy, understanding your health metrics can help you improve your health, memory, energy, mood, and sex drive.

 Save time and money by having the right information during doctor visits

-When you're dealing with a new condition or injury, the last thing you would want to do is to navigate the health system to find your historical records.
+When dealing with a new condition or injury, the last thing you want to do is try to track down your historical medical records.

-Your historical health records can provide your doctor with the whole picture to give you a faster and more accurate diagnosis.
-Instead of trying to remember whether you have any allergies, when you got your last Tetanus shot, or what your previous Albumin levels were, you can bring your full health record to your visit.
-This prevents you from mis-remembering or accidentally leaving out a piece of crucial information.
+Your medical records can provide your doctor with the whole picture and help them give you a faster and more accurate diagnosis.
+Instead of trying to remember important things like your allergies, vaccination schedule, or previous lab results, you can bring your records and refer back to them throughout the appointment.
+This prevents you from misremembering or accidentally leaving out a piece of crucial information.

-Having your previous MRIs, X-rays, and recent blood test results on hand can save you time and money from retaking those tests when visiting different hospitals during your treatment, especially since some of those tests can be quite expensive.
-Similarly, having a full record of all the medications you have taken in the past can help you avoid being prescribed medications that either didn't work or caused adverse interactions.
+Having your previous MRIs, X-rays, and recent blood test results on hand can save you from having to spend time and money retaking any unnecessary tests.
+Similarly, having a record of all the medications you have taken in the past can help you avoid being prescribed medications you've already tried.

 Don't let your medical records get deleted